sgdavidw/f5snops-aws-ansible-terraform/docs/README.rst

 ...output should read "/root/marfil-f5-terraform"

 4. Invoke terraform.
-Enter "null" when prompted for the IP address of the Big-IQ License Manager has been provided for you at the beginning of the lab.
+Enter "null" when prompted for the IP address of the Big-IQ License Manager.
 We will use utility licenseing.

 .. code-block:: bash